• Home

 We switch our eyes to meet a stranger’s face

-with the uncovered ease of old lovers.
+with the naked ease of old lovers.

 Last night a herald of doom marched past my bed,